 Here's another tip.
 Consider engaging people outside the project to identify opportunities.
-These individuals can bring a fresh perspective and jolt the status quo.
+These individuals can bring a fresh perspective.

 If you define opportunities as risks, then you will capture the opportunities in your risk register.
 If not, then consider creating an opportunity register.
 Either way, it is critical to have a repository.
 Otherwise, you will likely lose sight of the potential upside events and conditions.

 Let's assume you have a list of twenty opportunities.
 You and your team will not likely be able to seize all the opportunities.
 How do you know which ones are most significant?

 You will need some method of prioritization.
 Here are the two primary methods:

 - Qualitative analysis: Rate each opportunity in terms of probability and impact on a scale such as 1 to 5, 5 being the most likely or greatest impact.
 Multiply probability times impact resulting in an opportunity score.

 - Quantitative analysis: Calculate the potential benefit by multiplying the probability times the estimated value.
 For example, let's assume you think the opportunity is 40% likely to occur and there is a benefit of $20,000 to the project.
 40% x $20,000 = $8,000 expected monetary value.

 Now the question is how will we respond to the most significant opportunities.
 The strategies for opportunities include: